The Macy's Thanksgiving Day Parade balloons come to life

-It was a magical, up-close preview to the Macy's Thanksgiving Day Parade the following day.
+It was a magical, up-close preview to the historic Macy's Thanksgiving Day Parade the following day.
 And it ushered in our annual round of Big Apple holiday rituals: watching the Christmas Tree Lighting (December 3) and ice skating at Rockefeller Center; visiting Radio City Music Hall for the annual Christmas show with the glamorous, high-kicking Rockettes; attending a performance of The Nutcracker at Lincoln Center; seeing Santa and the elves at the Macy's Herald Square SantaLand; and walking down Fifth Avenue at night to take in the lights, decorations and festive department store windows.

 But these days, our Thanksgiving Eve tradition has mushroomed into a major tourist attraction.
 "We expect about a million people to come and see the inflation," explained Macy's spokesman Orlando Veras.
 "It has grown over the last decade from about 250,000 to a million spectators."

 The balloon inflation is still free but the event is mobbed and structured with plenty of police, barricades, and a strict pedestrian traffic flow.
 The neighborhood braces for the street closings and waves of excited families and spectators.

 Despite the crowds, it's a spectacle and makes for a great outing.
 Just don't plan on eating anywhere near the viewing area, and take public transportation as parking and cab access is nearly impossible.